M66B/FairEmail/docs/FAQ-ro-rRO.md

 Requested features should:

-* be useful to most people
+* să fie utile pentru majoritatea oamenilor
-* not complicate the usage of FairEmail
+* să nu îngreuneze utilizarea FairEmail
-* fit within the philosophy of FairEmail (privacy oriented, security minded)
+* se încadrează în filozofia FairEmail (orientată spre confidențialitate, orientată spre securitate)
-* comply with common standards (IMAP, SMTP, etc)
+* respectă standardele comune (IMAP, SMTP, etc.)

 Features not fulfilling these requirements will likely be rejected.
 This is also to keep maintenance and support in the long term feasible.